hashicorp/nomad-driver-virt/README.md

 }
 ```

-Full configuration example with libvirt configuration, multiple host directories
+This full libvirt configuration example has a username and password and allows
-for image files, and two storage pools (one directory storage pool and one Ceph
+multiple host directories for image files.
+It defines two storage pools, one
-storage pool) with the directory storage pool marked as the default storage pool:
+directory and one Ceph, and the directory storage pool is marked as the default:

 ``` hcl
 plugin "nomad-driver-virt" {